 - A final and very important tip is to be fast.
 Some house and pet owners get a lot of messages to go through.
 If you are one of the first ones that apply, you’ve got the biggest chance that your message will be read.
 (Check available house sits every day.
 TrustedHousesitters is the biggest network and every day there will be new house sits listed).

-Once you’ve sent the message, it is just waiting.
+Once you’ve sent the message, it is just a waiting game.
 With TrustedHousesitters you can see if your message is read and how many applicants a house sit has.
 This gives you a small indication of whether you can expect an answer soon or not.

-For most sits we applied for we had an answer within a week or otherwise we didn’t hear anything back from them.
+For most sits we applied to, we had an answer within a week or we didn’t hear anything back from them.

 Prepare for an (online) meeting

 If you received a message back that the owner likes to invite you for the house sit, it often happens that they would like to hear/see you first.
 You can also request a meeting if you like to.

 If you are far away from each other you can set up a skype meeting or a phone call.
 And if you are already in the area, you can come by for a cup of coffee and a chat.

 No matter how you plan on doing the meeting, make sure you are prepared.
 Read the information on the house and pet owner’s profile again and check if they sent any additional information in their e-mails.
 If you have questions, write them down and make sure to get an answer.